willdurand/willdurand.github.io/_posts/2013-07-04-on-open-sourcing-libraries.markdown

 title: On Open Sourcing Libraries
 ---

+_2014-12-17 — Your project should own a Contributor Code of Conduct._

 Open sourcing a library is easy, it is just a matter of seconds.
 All you need is a public repository hosted somewhere ([GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/), etc.) right? _Nope!_ Actually, it would be